-Breast development is a vital part of puberty in the human female.
+Breast development is a vital part of reproduction in the human female.
 Unlike other mammals, however, human females are the only ones who develop full breasts long before they are needed to nurse their offspring.

 Breasts begin to form during fetal development, with a thickening in the chest area called the mammary ridge or milk line.
 By the time a female infant is born, a nipple and the beginnings of the milk-duct system have formed.

 Breast changes continue to occur over the lifespan, with lobes, or small subdivisions of breast tissue, developing first.
-Mammary glands develop next, and consist of 15-24 lobes.
+Mammary glands develop next and consist of 15-24 lobes.
 Mammary glands are influenced by hormones activated in puberty.
-Involution or shrinkage of the milk ducts is the final major change that occurs within the breast tissue.
+Involution or shrinkage of the milk ducts in the final major change that occurs within the breast tissue.
 A gradual shrinking of the mammary glands (involution) typically begins around the age of 35.

 Female Breast Developmental Stages

 ||(Preadolescent) only the tip of the nipple is raised

 ||buds appear, breast and nipple raised, and the areola (dark area of skin that surrounds the nipple) enlarges

 ||breasts are slightly larger with glandular breast tissue present